aauville/snakeGame/README.md

     Run the app.py file using python3 app.py

-    Open localhost:5000 in your web browser
+    Open localhost:7000 in your web browser

+    Sometimes the server displays a black screen for unknown reasons, in this case you can open directly the index.html file after lauching the server and it should work fine

 How to Play